paskalito/btrfs-delete/README.md

 # Features / Known Limitations
-This is basically a much improved solution for a problem "solved" here: https://www.suse.com/support/kb/doc/?id=000019594
+- most likely you need to run it with root permissions (to make the subvolumes writable) This is basically a much improved solution for a problem "solved" here: https://www.suse.com/support/kb/doc/?id=000019594
 - way way way faster
 - supports files or Folders